felipesanderp/felipesanderp/README.md

 ### Hi there 👋

-My name is Felipe and I'm a developer student.
+My name is Felipe and I'm a front-end student.

-- 🌱 Currently learning ReactJS
+- 🌱 Currently learning ReactJS & Node.js

 <!--
 **felipesanderp/felipesanderp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.